-Jeff Yarbro grew up in Dyersburg – a small town in northwest Tennessee.
-His dad was a farmer and his mom was a sexual abuse investigator for the state.
-He attended Dyersburg public schools, graduating in 1995.
-Along with federal student loans and grants, help from his parents, Jeff worked as many as three jobs at a time to pay for college at Harvard University.
-He graduated with honors in 1999 with a degree in Government.
+Senator Yarbro grew up in Dyersburg – a small town in northwest Tennessee.
+He attended Harvard University, where he graduated in 1999 with a degree in Government.
 After college, he worked for Al Gore’s presidential campaign from the announcement in June of 1999 through the end of the Florida recount.
 He attended law school at the University of Virginia, where he served as Editor-in-Chief of the Virginia Law Review.

 After law school, Yarbro and his wife Tyler settled in Nashville.
 After a clerkship with a federal judge, Yarbro has worked as a lawyer at Bass, Berry & Sims, where his practice focuses on civil and appellate litigation, consumer financial services, constitutional law, and government contracts.
 He has represented businesses, non-profits, and individuals in state and federal courts.
 Yarbro has consistently devoted over 10% of his time as a lawyer to working on behalf of clients that cannot afford legal representation.